amir-kedis/paint-for-kids/README.md

 int number = 5; ✅
 ```

-- Vaiables should be written in "camelCase"
+- Variables should be written in "camelCase"

 ```cpp
 int Important-VaRiable = 5; ❌